 - Do not discuss the accident with other motorists or admit fault

-- Wait for police to arrive
+- Wait for the police to arrive

 Notebook and Pen

-In the days of smartphones and tablets, having a notebook and pen on hand may seem a little old fashioned.
+In the days of smartphones and tablets, having a notebook and pen on hand may seem a little old-fashioned.
 However, after an accident, what is simple is often best.
 You can use a notebook and pen to sketch a diagram of the accident and the vehicles’ positions before they are moved.
 South Carolina law requires that you move your vehicle from the roadway to the shoulder after a collision.
 Having a pen or pencil is helpful to write down contact information for the other driver and any witnesses.
 You should also jot down some notes about the time and date of the accident, the weather conditions, what you believe happened, and any immediate damages or injuries you suffered.

 Roadside Flares and Hazard Signs

 To the extent possible, you should take steps to warn other motorists to avoid the accident scene.
 Setting out roadside flares and hazard warning lights can alert other drivers of the accident and help protect the accident scene.

 While emergency medical situations require professional care, a first aid kit can come in handy for bandaging minor cuts or bruises.
 A first aid kit should also contain instructions for administering first aid, which may prove helpful in an emergency.
 First aid kits also often come with flashlights, tweezers (which can help to remove the glass from a wound following a crash).
 You can get a list of items to put in your first aid kit at RedCross.org.

 If you are involved in an accident, you may have to stay at the accident scene for a lengthy amount of time.
 This is while you wait for the police to arrive and gather information about the accident.
 During this time, you may need some water and a non-perishable snack.